Interactive Brokers Review 2026: Pros & Cons

 Since they are still offering US ETFs to Swiss investors (why US ETFs are the best), Interactive Brokers is currently the best broker for Swiss investors.
 No other broker even comes close if you want to optimize your portfolio.

-I have been using Interactive Brokers for more than two years now.
+I have been using Interactive Brokers for more than five years now.
 IB is the broker I am currently recommending to Swiss investors.
-And it is also an excellent choice for European investors.
+It is also an excellent choice for European investors.
 I am pleased about IB and plan to continue using it for a long time.

 Many people argue that we should not pay fees for brokers since there are free brokers.
 However, you have to be careful.
 There are many downsides to commission-free brokers.
 I much prefer paying very little for a great broker than not paying for a bad broker.